Digital file cabinet for post-production

 Script supervisors

 Store lined scripts and facing pages as they're created.
-Editorial teams access the latest version instantly instead of waiting for handoff.
+Editorial teams access the latest version after upload instead of waiting for handoff.

 How it works